zamzambadruzaman/python-for-data-engineering/README.md

 **Setup Python**
 - install python 3.7.x or above, download [here](https://www.python.org/downloads/)
-- Follow the installation, and make sure python 3 successfully is installed in your machine :
+- Follow the installation steps, and make sure python 3 is successfully installed in your machine :

   `python3 --version`
 - go to the repository directory and create a virtual environment :